 Chesterton Mural by Sa’adiah and Samirah Khan, and Dan Biggs (2017)

-More than £160,000 of S106 public art contributions were allocated to nine small-scale public art projects in 2017.
+More than £160,000 of S106 public art contributions were allocated to nine small-scale public art projects (subject to conditions) in March 2017.

 - Cambridge Junction for ‘Radio Local’ (£15,000)

-- Kettle's Yard for performance art relating to the temporary installation of an Antony Gormley sculpture (£15,000)
+- Kettle's Yard for performance art relating to an Antony Gormley exhibition (£15,000)

 - University of Cambridge Primary School for the ‘Eddington Flag Parade’ in 2018 (£25,000)